Anirudh-RV/ImageAnnotation/README.md

 NOTE : PROBLEMS WITH ML MODEL IN PREDICTING OUTPUT FIX ASAP (FIXED)
   a.
 PIL image type had to be converted into numpy array for ML model to work

+NOTE : PNG FILES NOT WORKING WITH ML OUTPUT, DIMENSIONS ARE NOT RIGHT
+  a.
+Use jpeg files or
+  b. fix the size/dimensions issue
+***IMPORTANT***

 //TODO (PHASE-3):
-4. Continous learning (Phase 3)
+4. Continuous learning (Phase 3)
 ########--------------------------------------------------------------------------------------------------
 to accomplish requirement : 14

-14. Add download functionality for the text files saved
+14. Add download functionality for the text files/pictures saved

 DONE:
 1. Download of a zip file containing the txt files
+2. Integrate with production
+3. Make the functionality dynamic

 // TODO :
-1. Integrate with production
-2. Make the functionality dynamic
+4. Download images
+  a.
+Store the users images in separate folders inside the upload folder
+  b.
+Have an option to download even the base images in case of remote users